 Recent studies have revealed that neuroimaging in schizophrenia can identify differences in brain structure and functioning as a response to treatment [37].
 Notably, a stronger response to antipsychotics in treating paranoid syndrome correlates with higher baseline brain activation in the anterior cingulate cortex, superior temporal gyrus, and temporoparietal junction.
-Conversely, lower gray matter volume is associated with a weaker response to antipsychotic treatment [38,39].
+Conversely, lower gray matter volume is associated with a weaker response to antipsychotic treatment [38, 39].
 Analysis of imaging studies in individuals with schizophrenia indicates that cortical reserve has cognitive and clinical implications for those using behavioral therapy to enhance social cognition and memory strategies [40].

 In anxiety disorders, brain function studies indicate heightened amygdala activity in individuals experiencing anxiety after exposure to certain stimuli [41].
-Furthermore, other brain regions such as the anterior cingulate cortex and the insula, collectively referred to as the "web of fear," are implicated in fear perception across all anxiety disorders (phobias, posttraumatic stress disorder) [42].
-Single photon emission computed tomography (SPECT) has demonstrated decreased metabolism in the left inferior parietal lobe during panic attacks, along with altered cerebral blood flow patterns, including higher glucose uptake in specific regions (amygdala, hippocampus, thalamus, pons, medulla, cerebellum, and midbrain).
+Furthermore, other brain regions such as the anterior cingulate cortex and the insula, collectively referred to as the "web of fear", are implicated in fear perception across all anxiety disorders (phobias, post-traumatic stress disorder) [42].
+SPECT has demonstrated decreased metabolism in the left inferior parietal lobe during panic attacks, along with altered cerebral blood flow patterns, including higher glucose uptake in specific regions (amygdala, hippocampus, thalamus, pons, medulla, cerebellum, and midbrain).
 Cerebral blood flow asymmetry and a right hemisphere shift correlate with symptom severity [43].
-Magnetic resonance spectroscopy in panic disorder patients with panic attacks indicates decreased gamma-aminobutyric acid (GABA) concentrations in the occipital cortex, with low baseline GABA levels correlating with poor therapeutic responses to alprazolam and imipramine (from the tricyclic antidepressant group) [44].
+MRS in panic disorder patients with panic attacks indicates decreased y-aminobutyric acid (GABA) concentrations in the occipital cortex, with low baseline GABA levels correlating with poor therapeutic responses to alprazolam and imipramine (from the tricyclic antidepressant group) [44].

-Magnetic resonance imaging studies in individuals with bipolar disorder suggest that illness expression may relate to hyperconnectivity between affect-processing regions, hyperactivation, decreased sensorimotor network connectivity, and reduced regulatory input from prefrontal cortex regions involved in cognitive control.
+MRI studies in individuals with bipolar disorder suggest that illness expression may relate to hyperconnectivity between affect-processing regions, hyperactivation, decreased sensorimotor network connectivity, and reduced regulatory input from prefrontal cortex regions involved in cognitive control.
 Consequently, hyperconnectivity between specific brain regions may serve as a diagnostic feature of treatment resistance in patients with bipolar affective disorder [45].

 The field of neuroimaging has witnessed significant advancements, enabling detailed exploration of both the structure and function of the brain.
-Among the various techniques available, magnetic resonance imaging (MRI) stands out as an ideal method for assessing brain anatomy due to its noninvasive nature and high-quality imaging.
+Among the various techniques available, MRI stands out as an ideal method for assessing brain anatomy due to its noninvasive nature and high-quality imaging.
 Volumetric techniques, applied within MRI, allow for the determination of the size and shape of different brain structures, aiding in the detection of neuroanatomical abnormalities [29].

 Furthermore, MRI-based diffusion tensor imaging (DTI) offers insights into white matter tracts and their integrity, facilitating the assessment of anatomical microstructures and pathological dysregulation in response to trauma [30].
-Functional neuroimaging techniques, such as functional MRI (fMRI), utilize regional cerebral blood flow changes, measured through blood oxygen content (BOLD) contrast in MRI, to dynamically capture brain activity during various states, including rest or cognitive, emotional, or pharmacological challenges [31].
+Functional neuroimaging techniques, such as fMRI, utilize regional cerebral blood flow changes, measured through blood oxygen content (BOLD) contrast in MRI, to dynamically capture brain activity during various states, including rest or cognitive, emotional, or pharmacological challenges [31].

-In addition to MRI-based techniques, radioactive tracers are employed in methods like positron emission tomography (PET) or single photon emission tomography (SPECT) [32].
-Magnetic resonance spectroscopy (MRS) adds another dimension by assessing biochemical metabolites and detecting subtle changes not visible in standard MRI, offering potential insights into the basis of PTSD and the role of biomarkers in risk monitoring, diagnosis, or treatment [33].
+In addition to MRI-based techniques, radioactive tracers are employed in such methods as PET or SPECT [32].
+MRS adds another dimension by assessing biochemical metabolites and detecting subtle changes not visible in standard MRI, offering potential insights into the basis of PTSD and the role of biomarkers in risk monitoring, diagnosis, or treatment [33].

 Despite substantial progress in neuroimaging techniques for psychiatric disorders, excluding neurocognitive disorders, their impact on individual patient diagnosis and treatment has been limited.
 Challenges arise from the lack of specificity and sensitivity in imaging studies to effectively indicate individual disease entities [34].
 Diagnostic biomarkers, meeting criteria such as at least 80% sensitivity and specificity, reliability, reproducibility, non-invasiveness, cost-effectiveness, and validation by independent research groups, remain elusive [35].